-Measurement Method of the Enterprises' Innovativeness - the Analysis of Analysis the Oslo Manual which is the methodological guideline that concerns the innovation research.
+Measurement Method of the Enterprises' Innovativeness - the Analysis of Analysis

+Currently the statistical research on innovation is conducted according to the Oslo Methodology, elaborated by the OECD experts at the turn of the 80s and the 90s.
+It was published in the international handbook entitled the Oslo Manual which is the methodological guideline that concerns the innovation research.
 In this manual the so-called subject approach is adopted (the subject is the innovation activity of an enterprise as a whole, as opposed to the so-called object approach) (Głodek, Gołębiowski 2006, 54).
 This approach covers the statistical research of the topics constituting the scope of the innovation issues: